yushenshashen/DeepBSI/README.md

 # DeepBSI

-This is the implementation code of DeepBSI.
+This is the implementation code of DeepBSI, a multimodal deep learning framework for predicting the transcription factor binding site and intensity.

 ## Requirements